gophergala/tweet_words/README.md

 ACCESS_TOKEN_SECRET=
 MONGO=mongodb://

+* Go to the classifier_train directory and create the classifier.gob file as per the instructions in the README file.
 Copy the classifier.gob to the executable directory